Code-Institute-Submissions/francisillingworth-milestone-project-1/README.md

 ## Deployment

 The website is hosted by GitHub Pages and is deployed from the master branch.
+You can git clone the code to run it locally on your machine.

 ## Credits